icosa-foundation/open-brush-docs/user-guide/exporting-videos/camera-tool-gifs-snapshots-video.md

 1. Auto-Gif
 2. 5 Second Gif
 3. Snapshot
+4. 360 Snapshot
+5. Depth
-4. Video (not present in some versions of Open Brush)
+6. Video (not present on every platform)

 You control the camera like a handheld device.